GMeyr/ip-final/README.md

 -let users edit their comments/issues after posting them -display upvote count on comments
--take users back to the issue they were just on when they post a comment -allor user to search for issues
+-take users back to the issue they were just on when they post a comment -allow user to search for issues
 -eventually it would be nice to have a pro/con spectrum, instead of a dichotomy.
 Maybe display the spectrum of comments horizontally